 04 Dave Matthews Band

-After winning the 2020 fan vote with around 1 million votes, Dave Matthews Band fans have been livid after their denial into the Rock Hall.
+After winning the 2020 fan vote with around 1 million votes, Dave Matthews Band fans were livid after their denial into the Rock Hall.
 Since 2012, with no exception, the top vote-getter in the fan vote has always been inducted.
 Many think DMB was denied because they aren’t “classic rock” enough.
-Maybe their status as the #3 band with the most #1 albums – behind only the Beatles and the Stones – will help their story in the next few years.
+Either way, their status as the #3 band with the most #1 albums – behind only the Beatles and the Stones – makes them seriously overlooked by the Rock and Roll Hall of Fame.

 03 Warren Zevon